Skip to content

 • To integrate the new feature into OTP you may have to create new extension points in the main/core code.
 Changes to the core OTP are subject to normal a review process.

-• Create a readme file (docs/sandbox/<Extension Name>.md package including:
+• Create a readme file (doc/user/sandbox/<Extension Name>.md package including:

 • Extension Name